shajra/nix-project/doc/project-documenting.md

 If you don't want to evaluate all Org files found, files can be explicitly specified as positional arguments, or the `--exclude` option can be used to exclude filenames matching a regular expression.

+Note the "-impure" name of the package indicates that all environment variables, including `PATH` are available to the script during execution.
+You could control the environment with the `--ignore-environment` and `--keep-env-var` options of `nix run`.
+Alternatively, the next sections show how to generate a script with locked-down environments using provided library support.

 Use the `--help` option to see a complete list of options (or look at [the `org2gfm` source code](../nix/org2gfm.nix)).

-## Controlling the environment with `org2gfm-hermetic`<a id="sec-4-2"></a>
+## Controlling the environment with the `org2gfm` library function<a id="sec-4-2"></a>

-The Nix-project flake exports at `#lib.<system>.org2gfm-hermetic` a function you can use to wrap the `org2gfm` script with another script to tightly control the environment `org2gfm` executes in.
+The Nix-project flake exports at `#lib.<system>.org2gfm` a function you can use to wrap the `org2gfm` script with another script to tightly control the environment `org2gfm` executes in, including the `PATH`.

-See the [comments in the source code](../nix/org2gfm-hermetic.nix) for details on how to call this function.
+See the [comments in the source code](../nix/org2gfm.nix) for details on how to call this function.

 See the [`less` template](../examples/less) for an example of integrating this flake module into a project.
 This template is discussed in the [Flakes Basic Development Guide](project-developing-basics.md).